engageLively/galyleo-examples/demos/ufos/README.md

 | CountryType | Pie Chart | CountryType |
 | StateType | Pie Chart | StateType |

-Note that CountryCount and StateYear are
+Note that CountryCount and StateYear are also used as filters.

 ## Credits